faniabdullah/faniabdullah/README.md

 <br /> <br />
 Hi there, my name is Fani Abdullah, and also known as fani, Front-end Developer, Animation, and VR/AR Enthusiast from Indonesia.
-I'm a College Students .
+I'm a College Students at STMIK Tasikmalaya
 <br />

 **Talking about Personal Stuffs:**